DBAmon

 Certain cron entries must be setup for UX user dbamon.
 See: DBAmon Cron Configuration .
 This is required for DBAmon to run in Production Mode.

 See: DBAmon Command Reference for more information.
 During normal operation, you should not have to do anything.
 The dbamon_checker process which runs under cron every 15 minutes checks to see if DBAmon is running (You configured cron in the DBAmon Software Installation step above).
 If it is not, then it automatically starts it (by issuing the command: dbamon) in daemon mode.
-If you need to stop DBAmon for any reason, run dbamon_stop, but beware that dbamon_checker will attempt to restart it within 5 minutes.
-If you make any chnages to a DBC file, DBAmon will automatically reread the changes during the next iteration.
+If you need to stop DBAmon for any reason, run dbamon_stop, but beware that dbamon_checker will attempt to restart it within 15 minutes (the dbamon_checker cron entry).
+If you make any changes to a DBC file, DBAmon will automatically reread the changes during the next iteration.
+However, if you change the dbamonrc file then DBAmon must be restarted.

 DBAmon.com